MaatheusGois/carousel-flow-layout/README.md

-UPCarouselFlowLayout
+CarouselFlowLayout
 ===============

-`UPCarouselFlowLayout` is a fancy carousel flow layout for `UICollectionView`.
+`CarouselFlowLayout` is a fancy carousel flow layout for `UICollectionView`.
 It comes with a paginated effect and it shrinks and makes transparent the side items.

 ![demo](images/demo.gif)